-4.5.8 SOUTHERN ENTRY
+5.8 Southern Entry

-This view is taken looking north along the Tweed Coast Road standing at the southern edge of the urban area within Hastings Point.
+This view is taken looking north along the Tweed Coast Road prior to the southern edge of the urban area within Hastings Point.

-This view provides the visual entry to the settlement from the south and marks the transition from highway and bush to the urban area of Hastings Point.
+This view provides the visual entry to the settlement from the south and marks the transition from coastal vegetation to the urban area of Hastings Point.